rexcontrols/REXexamples/0122_UniPi/0122-24_Extension_Module_EMO-AO4/README.md

-﻿Using the EMO-AO4/12 expansion board (UniPi)
+Using the EMO-AO4/12 expansion board (UniPi)
 ============================================

 This project demonstrates the use of the EMO-AO4/12 expansion board for UniPi.
-The example is based on the REXLANG user-programmable function block of the REX Control System.
+The example is based on the REXLANG user-programmable function block of the REXYGEN System.

 Channels 0..3 control the voltage outputs CH0..CH3.
 Channels 0..2 are set to user-defined constants.
 Channel 3 is controlled by sine wave generator.
 The SAT